 Bringing together social epidemiology and epigenetics

-Social epidemiology and epigenetics are two independent domains of knowledge our culture hasn’t yet been able to integrate.
-However, when we consider them in relation with one another, they form a Distant Early Warning we definitely ought to be aware of.
+Social epidemiology and epigenetics are two independent domains of knowledge our culture hasn’t been able to integrate.
+And yet, as soon as they are considered in relation with one another, they spring a Distant Early Warning we definitely ought to be aware of.

 2. Epigenetics shows that the quality of our environment determines the way our DNA is used: Our personal genetic heritage is set at conception.
 Then, it is our DNA’s environment that immediately acts as a unique shaper of our whole life.
 From the outer circles of this environment (social, paternal, maternal) to the innermost ones (interstitial, cytoplasmic, epi-genomic), events of all kind, intensity and duration are constantly adjusting the degree of activity and/or inhibition of each and every element of our genome through epigenetic processes .
-The earlier these events, that is, the earlier these "experiences" or lack of "experiences" occur over our embryonic, fetal and postnatal developments, the more effective they are .
+The earlier these events – i.e., "experiences" or "lack of experiences" – occur over our embryonic, fetal and postnatal developments, the more effective they are .